IsaacNicholls1/TheAiTeam/README.md

 ### Nav bar dropdown shifting to the right hand side on smaller devices

 - On smaller devices, in the connect.html and index.html pages the navbar burger logo to indicate the nav bar would switch sides and throw everything on there out of line.
-- To fix this issue, I checked the code in the other pages and texted them wjhere it worked fine.
-The issue was due to the logo which i had in the first pages.
-I copied across the code, resized the logo and this worked.
+- To fix this issue, we checked the code in the other pages and texted them where it worked fine.
+The issue was due to the logo which we had in the first pages. we copied across the code, resized the logo and this worked.

-### Images resizing on smaller devices

-- The cards resized poorly when on smaller devices, meaning the images went out of shape and were hard to view.
-- To fix this issue, I looked into the code and the bootstrap 5 container system, i edited them so that they would fill the screen on smaller devices and drop down below one another.

-### Cards seeming too large on page

-- The cards and images inside them were originally 2 across the page with 2 below.
-I found that while testing this was not condusive to a good UX as they seemed too large.
-- To fix this issue I made sure that the cards were smaller and all on one line of the page, meaning that the user could more easily see and navigate the page, and it was a calmer experience.
+- Other bugs we encountered where that pages took us to different links, which we fixed by including then correct page link and making sure this worked on the deployed version of the site.

+### Other issue/bug

+-

 ### Poor Font for User

-- When deploying and testing the site I found that the font that was being used was not a good fit for the User.
-It was too clinical and i felt it needed a rounder and calmer font.
-To fix this i did some more research and found that a good fit was the Poppins font.

-- This was an issue which was ongoing through my project - It was tricky to get the images to be the correct size for my cards.
-They would either bee too small/big, or not the same size as others.
-- To fix this issue originally I spoke with Roo, who guided me to try using max height for the images, however i then found that when on smaller devices the images stretched out of shape.
-- I then fixed this further by resizing and shaping all of the images in question so that they fitted well into the cards.
+- We felt that the font had to be just right for the website feel and the user, and after some testing we found the perfect one which was not our first option.

+### Other bugs

+- We felt that the font had to be just right for the website feel and the user, and after some testing we found the perfect one which was not our first option.

 ## During development and testing, these are the current bugs:

-### Images too large
+### Images

-- Some of the images are still too large - generating a lower lighthouse score than i would have liked.
+- Some of the images are still too large - generating a lower lighthouse score than we would have liked.

 ### Unknown code fixes in lighthouse

 - There are some errors/warnings in lighthouse which would improve the score.
-These are things that i am currently not sure how to fix so this will be something to ask/research before my next project.
+We will research these before the next project and make sure to find out how to fix them.

 <hr>
 <p><a href="#contents">Back To Top</a></p>

 - - - -

 # Deployment #

 How I deployed this site :